Productivity Tool Recommendations

 Platform: Mac & iPhone

 If you’re like most people, you use one password (or a variation of one password) for every online account you have.
 You might be consciously aware that this is an insecure practice, but how could you possible remember different passwords for each online account?
-You don’t remember them – 1Password does, and connects you to these services with a click or a tap, from your Mac, iPhone, or iPad.
+You don’t remember them – 1Password does, and connects you to these services with a click or a tap.

 I was using a variation of a non-English word as a password for everything for years until I switched to 1Password.
 Now I generate unique passwords for each new account that I create and they all live inside the app.